US–UK Mutual Defence Agreement: Eisenhower administration

 It was amended on 30 August 1954 by the Atomic Energy Act of 1954, which allowed for greater exchange of information with foreign nations and paved the way for the Agreement for Co-operation Regarding Atomic Information for Mutual Defence Purposes, which was signed on 15 June 1955.
-On 13 June 1956, another agreement was concluded for the transfer of nuclear submarine propulsion technology to Britain, which saved the British government millions of pounds in research and development costs.
-It precipitated a row with the JCAE over whether that was permitted under the Atomic Energy Act of 1954 and whether Britain met the security standards set by the 1955 agreement.
+On 13 June 1956, another agreement was concluded for the transfer of nuclear submarine propulsion technology to the United Kingdom, which saved the British government millions of pounds in research and development costs.
+It precipitated a row with the JCAE over whether that was permitted under the Atomic Energy Act of 1954 and whether United Kingdom met the security standards set by the 1955 agreement.
 With the 1956 presidential election approaching, Eisenhower was forced to rescind the offer.

-The October 1956 Suez Crisis brought relations between Britain and the United States to a low ebb.
+The October 1956 Suez Crisis brought relations between the United Kingdom and the United States to a low ebb.
 Eisenhower met with the new British prime minister, Harold Macmillan, in Bermuda in March 1957 and raised the possibility of basing US intermediate range ballistic missile (IRBM) systems in the UK.
 This came to be called Project Emily.
 There were also discussions on exchanging nuclear submarine propulsion technology for information on the British Calder Hall nuclear power plant, allowing the United Kingdom Atomic Energy Authority (UKAEA) to purchase uranium ore from Canada and co-ordinating the war plans of RAF Bomber Command with those of the Strategic Air Command.

 Although the IRBM negotiations pre-dated the Suez Crisis, the British government touted the IRBM deal as a demonstration that the rift had been healed.
 The British hydrogen bomb programme attempted to detonate a thermonuclear device in the Operation Grapple test series at Christmas Island in the Pacific.
-The test series was facilitated by the UA, which also claimed the island.
+The test series was facilitated by the US, which also claimed the island.
 Although the first tests were unsuccessful, the Grapple X test on 8 November achieved the desired result.